-If a student in grades 9-12 exceeds nine (9) unexcused days of absence in any course in a semester they will work with the truancy officer/administration to make up seat time.
+If a student in grades 6-8 exceeds nine (9) unexcused days of absence in any course in a semester they will work with the truancy officer/administration.

-When a student accumulates ten (10) or more unexcused days of absence in any course in a semester the student and parent/guardian will be notified.
+When a student accumulates ten (10) or more unexcused days of absence in any course in a semester, the student and parent/guardian will be notified.
 The administration will review the student's attendance and create a plan for their success.
 The plan may utilize Saturday Schools and after school tutoring time to make up work that was missed.

-- 1. All unexcused absences count toward the nine-day limit with the following exceptions: - a.
-Long term medical; doctor's written verification stating Under Doctors Care.
-This does not include doctor
+- 1. All unexcused absences count toward the nine-day limit with the following exceptions: - Long term medical; doctor's written verification stating Under Doctors Care.
+This does not include doctor appointments.

-- appointments.
 Must be three or more days in a row. - b.
 Funeral attendance. - c.
 Scheduled court appearance with written verification. - d.
-College visits arranged through the high school office.
-Three (3) visits total during the junior and senior years.
-No visits allowed after May 1st. - e.
-School authorized field trips. - f.
-Pandemic related quarantines. - 2.
+School authorized field trips. - 2.
 10 Consecutive Unexcused Absences: The student may be dropped from the school enrollment if the student's parent/guardian does not contact the school office. - 3.
 Pre-Excused Absences: - a.
-The parents must make a written request. - b.
-All pre-excused absences must be cleared by the principal's office at least one week prior to the absence. - c.
+All pre-excused absences must be cleared by the principal's office one week prior to the absence. - b.
+The parents must make a written request. - c.
 Work must be made up and assignments completed to the satisfaction of the teachers involved. - 4.
 Students may not attend any school activities on the days they are absent or suspended from school. - 5.
 A student must be in school a full day in order to practice or compete in a school-sponsored activity.
 Only the school athletic director or school administrator, with advance notice, can waive this rule.